 * statutory holidays

-According to unwritten rules, some institutions close early or do not open at all on the following days (although neither of them are legal holidays): Saturdays, Spring Festival’s Eve, Mid-Autumn Festival, Winter Solstice, Christmas Eve and New Year’s Eve.
+According to unwritten rules, some institutions close early or do not open at all on the following days (although neither of them are legal holidays): Saturdays, Chinese New Year's Eve, Mid-Autumn Festival, Winter Solstice, Christmas Eve and New Year’s Eve.